Prof. Neil Sandham, University of Southampton

 Terzhaghi, K. (1923) Die Berechnung der Durchlassigkeitsziffer des Tones aus Dem Verlauf der Hidrodynamichen Span-Nungserscheinungen, Akademie der Wissenschaften in Wien; Mathematish-Naturwissen-SchaftilicheKlasse: Mainz, Germany, 1923; pp. 125–138

-Prof. Mark Parsons joined EPCC, the supercomputing centre at The University of Edinburgh, in 1994 as a software developer working on several industrial contracts following a PhD in Particle Physics undertaken on the LEP accelerator at CERN in Geneva.
+Prof. Mark Parsons is EPCC’s Director, the supercomputing centre at The University of Edinburgh.
+EPCC operates a wide variety of computing systems for modelling and simulation and AI, including the UK’s current national supercomputer (ARCHER2).
+He joined EPCC in 1994 as a software developer working on several industrial contracts following a PhD in Particle Physics undertaken on the LEP accelerator at CERN in Geneva.
 In 1997 he became the Centre’s Commercial Manager and subsequently its Commercial Director.
-Today he is EPCC’s Director and also the Dean of Research Computing at the University of Edinburgh.
-He has many interests in distributed computing ranging from its industrial use to the provision of pan-European HPC services through the PRACE Research Infrastructure.
-His research interests include highly distributed data intensive computing and novel hardware design.
+Today, he is also the Dean of Research Computing at the University of Edinburgh.
+He has many interests in supercomputing ranging from its industrial use to novel hardware designs.
+He was the Chair of the Gordon Bell Prize in 2021 and also involved in the establishment of PRACE and EuroHPC.

 Dr Paulo R. Refachinho de Campos - UKACM 2023 Roger Owen Prize